John Horne Tooke: Study of law and personal legal problems

-Bids for office, and treason trial
+Bids for office and treason trial

-At the general election of 1790, Horne Tooke came forward as a candidate for the Westminster constituency, in opposition to Fox and Lord Hood, but was defeated; and, at a second attempt in 1796, he was again at the bottom of the poll.
+At the general election of 1790, Horne Tooke stood as a candidate for the Westminster constituency, in opposition to Fox and Lord Hood, but was defeated.
+At a second attempt in 1796, he was again at the bottom of the poll.
 In the meantime, the excesses of the French republicans had provoked reaction in England, and the Tory ministry adopted a policy of repression.

 Early on the morning of 16 May 1794 Horne Tooke was detained and conveyed to the Tower of London.
 His was one of a series of arrests that placed him in the company of a number of prominent figures associated with the London Corresponding Society, its opposition to the war with France and call for democratic reform, among them Thomas Hardy, Thomas Spence, Thomas Holcroft, and John Thelwall.
 For the government of William Pitt their trials in November for treason proved an acute embarrassment.
 Juries were not ready to accept mere expression of political opinion as evidence of plots against King and Parliament.
 When the evidence running to four printed volumes failed to impress in the case of Hardy, the courts were unable to take seriously the charges against his associates.
 Horne Tooke jeered at the Attorney-General and clowned in the dock.
 His jury took only eight minutes to settle on acquittal.

 Horne Tooke's public life after this event was only distinguished by one act of importance.
-Through the influence of the second Lord Camelford, the fighting peer, he was returned to parliament at a by-election on 14 February 1801 for the pocket borough of Old Sarum.
-When he took his seat two days later an observer described him as "very old" (he was then aged 64) and "lame", "walking about the House from bench to bench...followed by Sir Francis Burdett", his sponsor and a former pupil.
+Through the influence of the second Lord Camelford, he was returned to parliament at a by-election on 14 February 1801 for the pocket borough of Old Sarum.
+When he took his seat two days later an observer described him as "very old" (he was then aged 64) and "lame", "walking about the House from bench to bench ... followed by Sir Francis Burdett", his sponsor and a former pupil.

 Lord Temple endeavoured to secure his exclusion on the ground that he had taken orders in the Church of England, and one of James Gillray's caricatures delineates the two politicians, Temple and Camelford, playing at battledore and shuttlecock, with Horne Tooke as the shuttlecock.
 The ministry of Addington would not support this suggestion, but a bill was at once introduced by them and carried into law, which rendered all persons in holy orders ineligible to sit in the House of Commons, and Horne Tooke sat for only that parliament.